 All materials (magazines, brochures, flyers, form letters, etc.) published for external distribution must be reviewed and approved by the Publications Review Council.
-The membership of this council includes the President, the Vice President for Academic Affairs, the Vice President for Institutional Effectiveness and Long Range Planning, and the Executive Assistant to the President.
+The membership of this council includes the President, the to the President.
 Materials for approval should be submitted to the Executive Assistant to the President.